St Michael's College, Enniskillen: History

 St Michael's Grammar School was established to cater for the educational needs of Catholic boys from the northern half of the Diocese of Clogher.
 From 1903 until 1957, St Michael's was run by the Presentation Brothers at its Belmore Street site, where The Clinton Centre now stands.
 It was then taken over by the diocese under the then Bishop of Clogher, the Most Rev Eugene O'Callaghan and rebuilt at Drumclay.

-In 1952, the site was purchased by Monsignor Gannon.
+In 1952, the site was purchased by Monsignor Patrick Gannon.
 During the summer of 1956, Patrick Mulligan was appointed to run the college.
 Work on the grammar school started in 1958; during that time, classes were held at the original location on East Bridge Street.

 Drumclay Hill after the 1993 extension to the college.

 In September 1963, the buildings were completed and all classes were moved from East Bridge Street to Drumclay.
 The college has undergone extensive development and expansion since that time.
 The original site was expanded in the late 1950s to accommodate an increase in the number of students from 200 to 300.
 Boarding facilities were available for about 60 boys.
 The next expansion occurred in 1966, with the addition of four new classrooms, including a modern language department, laboratory, a bookstore and a teachers' recreation room.
 In more recent years, a new technology block has been added, and many of the science labs have been renovated.
 Since its foundation, the college has continued to grow and expand.
 It now has over 700 students, a teaching staff of 50 and a support staff of 35.